Rooted in five generations of history, we provide food that’s good for you, good for the land, good for our world.

 Freeman, SD 57029

-We are a working farm; we are by appointment or designated event only.
-Please join us for a scheduled tour, stay with us, or check out our other events.
-If you are a photographer and would like to discuss working with us, please send us an email.
+We are a working farm and open to the public by appointment or designated event only.
+Please join us for a scheduled tour, book a stay with us, or check out our other events.
+If you are a photographer or videographer and would like to discuss working with us, please send us an email.

 gr-farm@outlook.com